15205080581/polardb/intl.en-US/Pricing/Specifications and pricing.md

 ## Prices for storage {#section_1mh_47i_7kk .section}

 The storage is serverless.
 You do not need to select the storage capacity when you create a cluster.
 As data increases, the storage capacity automatically extends.
 The storage is billed based on the data size.
-You can check your data size on the [details page](../intl.en-US/User Guide for MySQL/Cluster management/View clusters.md#) of your cluster in the console.
+You can check your data size on the Overview of your cluster in the console.

 -   Regions in Mainland China: USD 0.00077/GB/hour.
 -   Regions outside Mainland China: USD 0.00085/GB/hour.